Seascraper (novel): Narrative

 Thomas Flett is a seascraper, waking up at five o'clock every morning to take his horse-drawn cart to the beach at the coastal town of Longferry.
 He trawls up and down the beach, catching shrimp to sell the same afternoon at a local market, as his grandfather did before him.
 This meagre living is just enough to support Thomas and his mother Lillian, who lives with him.
 His father left the house before Thomas was born.

 Thomas dreams of becoming a folk singer, and usually practices his guitar after the day's work.
 However, he is hesitant to perform the songs he has composed before an audience at the local club.
 He has a crush on a local girl, Joan, who works at the post office, but is too nervous to tell her how he feels about her.

 Thomas's mother Lillian entertains suitors in the front room of the house.
 One of the men she meets is Edgar Acheson, who claims to be a director from America who is in town location scouting for a film adaptation of the novel The Outermost.
 Edgar believes Longferry can stand in as 1880s Maine in the film production.

 Thomas is captivated by this charismatic stranger, whom he believes may be able to assist him in starting his career as a folk singer.
 When Edgar asks Thomas to be his guide during the scouting process, Thomas agrees and takes him onto the beach at Longferry.
-Things quickly go awry as Edgar gets lost in the fog and Thomas almost drowns in a sink pit.
-Edgar's mother Mildred soon comes to pick him up, and it is revealed that he is not who he claims to be.
+Things quickly go awry as Edgar gets lost in the fog and Thomas almost drowns in a sink pit, during which Thomas has a vision of his father as a folk singer, who rejects Thomas after initially inviting him to join his band.
+He is rescued by Edgar, who invites Thomas for further location scouting the following day.

+Upon arriving at Edgar's hotel, he is instead greeted by Mildred, Edgar's mother.
+Mildred reveals that Edgar is a fraudster, who was psychologically damaged after becoming addicted to benzedrine during his time serving as a soldier in the Second World War.
+Thomas finds this difficult to believe despite Mildred explaining how Edgar's erratic behaviour not only ruined his promising film career but also drove his family from him.
+Thomas resolves to remain close with Edgar but, when attempting to visit him one day, is confronted by the stupor Edgar has fallen into while withdrawing from the drug.

+Thomas plucks up the courage to talk more with Joan, and he mentions to her he was tasked with returning a car to Mildred near London - a job which would take at least a day.
+Joan asks to come with him, and that she would like to hear one of his folk songs.
+The novel ends with Thomas preparing to perform for Joan a song which his father sang in the vision while he was drowning in the sink pit, called 'Seascraper'.